Latest

 No matter the environment you work in, you can be confident that your role as a PTA is making a significant difference in the lives of others.

-Herzing University offers convenient and comprehensive PTA programs in Florida and Wisconsin to get you one step closer to the job of your dreams.
+Herzing University offers a convenient and comprehensive PTA program in Florida at our Orlando campus to get you one step closer to the job of your dreams.
 This 20-month program involves a valuable combination of lab experience and in-class education for students who are ready to step up and make an impact.
 If you’re inspired to make a positive impact in your patients’ lives as a healthcare hero, now is the perfect time to create a strategy for enrolling in a program that not only aligns with your goals but also provides you with the tools you need to succeed.

 Get the latest news you need to know, from study hacks to interview tips to career advancement.
 Have it delivered right to your inbox biweekly.